cedricwalter/cedricwalter.github.io/_posts/_disabled/2006-05-24-nas-home-glossary-of-terms.md

 *Server message block (SMB) is a network protocol mainly applied to share files, printers, serial ports, and miscellaneous communications between nodes on a network.
 It is mainly used by Microsoft Windows equipped computers.* <big>
 </big>
 [FTP](http://en.wikipedia.org/wiki/FTP)
 The File Transfer Protocol (FTP) is a software standard for transferring computer files between machines with widely different operating systems.
-It belongs to the application layer of the Internet protocol suite. <big><font size="-1">
+It belongs to the application layer of the Internet protocol suite. <big>
 [NFS](http://en.wikipedia.org/wiki/Nfs)
 *Network File System (NFS) is a protocol originally developed by Sun Microsystems in 1984 and defined in RFCs 1094, 1813, (3010) and 3530, as a file system which allows a computer to access files over a network as easily as if they were on its local disks.* </big>